SrvPioneer/Bulk-Pro-Order-and-Product-Report-Analysis-from-January-to-April-2020/README.md

 # ABOUT DATASET:

+This dataset have jan, feb, mar and apr 2020 order and product details report.
 Bulk Pro product and order report dataset contan 8 columns, each are:

 * order id : This column contain unique order id number for each order.
 * product id : Unique product id for each product.